Mini Oatmeal Cream Pie Cookie Cups

 Step 5: Slowly add the dry ingredients to the wet ingredients and beat until fully combined.
 The dough will be wet and sticky.

 Step 6: Spray the mini muffin pan with non-stick cooking spray.
-Roll the dough into balls and place into muffin tin.
+Roll the dough into balls and place them into the mini muffin tin.
 I tend to eyeball the size so my cookie cups are not all exactly uniform.
-If you are more of a perfectionist you can certainly use a cookie scoop.
+You could also use a cookie scoop to keep your hands clean if you prefer.

 cookie dough balls in mini muffin pan